FILE: <bc-46.htm> GENERAL INDEX [Navigate

 tolerance in natural enemies could also retard their evolution of resistance.

-is indirect evidence to suggest that differences in population ecology are
+There is indirect evidence to suggest that differences in

-important in slowing resistance development in natural enemies relative to
+population ecology are important in slowing resistance development in natural

-abundant food in artificial selection programs should be capable of evolving
+that are provided abundant food in artificial selection programs should be

-may disrupt biological control, even if the natural enemies are relatively
+biological control, even if the natural enemies are relatively tolerant

-tolerant (either naturally or due to selection) (Tabashnik 1986).
-Therefore,
+(either naturally or due to selection) (Tabashnik 1986).
+Therefore, in order

 should be sparing and judicious.Following is a detailed review of some of